nerdfiles/Bablio/readme.markdown

 One day, even the audience, shall see the madness of authors: when we expect repositories for the production of their words.

 :: (Chapter 1)

+Let's say that this is chgaoter ibe, Abd U wabt ti srarr wrtuibg cgaorer ibe,